azurestaycationbysiaos/siaos1525/outstatic/content/posts/azure-urban-resort-residences-location-directions-guide.md

 [Azure Staycation by Siaos](https://azurestaycationbysiaos.com/) operates a boho-themed 1-bedroom unit inside Azure's Santorini Tower, good for up to 4 guests.
 The unit is set up for occasions like birthdays, anniversaries, proposals, gender reveals, and family getaways, with décor packages ranging from simple one-area setups to full-room styling with bouquets and fresh petals.
 Proposal packages include an option with full-room decor and a videographer to capture the moment.

-If you'd like details on current rates and availability, you can contact us through our [Official Facebook page](https://www.facebook.com/profile.php?id=61552788271481&mibextid=LQQJ4d).
+If you'd like details on current rates and availability, you can contact us through our [Official Facebook page](https://www.facebook.com/profile.php?id=61552788271481&mibextid=LQQJ4d) or message us at +639475042783.

 ## Frequently Asked Questions About Azure Urban Resort Residences